K-12 ProgramsVirtual, Legacy and Field Trips

 CSI’s mission includes engaging elementary, middle and high school students in exciting programming to inspire the next generation of scientists.
 CSI programming focuses on STEAM (Science, Technology, Engineering, Art and Math) concepts and ties in real-world applications through the work of CSI researchers and scientists.
 K-12 programming includes legacy projects, field experiences, high school internships, teacher resources, guest speakers and virtual programs.
 Programming aligns with NC Essential Standards, and are hands-on experiences that compliment the concepts taught in the classroom.

 CSI Virtual Programs focus on many of the same concepts but use videos, presentations, and self-guided worksheets and experiments to reach students virtually.
-For questions or to schedule a program, please contact David Sybert or call 252-475-5451.
+For questions or to schedule a program, please contact John McCord or Parker Kellam or call 252-475-5450.

 Programming on campus

 The CSI Research and Education Campus is a state-of-the-art facility located on Roanoke Island.
 The location of the campus allows us to explore the local ecosystems of the Croatan Sound.
 The interior science spaces include labs, teaching spaces, and a large wave tank.
 At CSI, students have the opportunity to learn science concepts in some of the same spaces where research is conducted by the researchers.
 CSI serves home school groups, after-school clubs, elementary, middle, and high school classes.

 CSI offers internship opportunities for high school students with an interest in the STEAM fields.
 The goal of the internship experience is to provide students an opportunity to work in a professional environment while interacting with professors, researchers and staff.
 The internship experience will be catered to the interests of the student as well as the needs of faculty and staff.
 Experiences have included working with an oceanographer, scientific journalism, individual research projects, working with a horticulturist, and shadowing a geologist.
 There are a limited number of internship positions available.